telliott99/Swift-write-ups/Closures.md

 } )
 ```

-Here, the call to the save panel to `begin` includes a callback (completionHandler).
+Here, the call to the save panel to `begin` includes a callback (completionHandler) which is a closure.

 The save panel generates an Int result which is fed to the completionHandler.
 If that Int corresponds to the

 ``` swift
 NSFileHandlingPanelOKButton